 Practice what you preach

-Now I know I’ve just said honest communication is essential, but if your a regular reader of my blog you’ll know that I am guilty of dishonesty in this area.
-I have faked orgasms (albeit because I wanted MrH to feel like he was doing a good job) and I haven’t told him when I’ve bought things, not followed my diet and not fessed up…
+Now I know I’ve just said honest communication is essential, but if your a regular reader of my blog you’ll know that I don’t exactly practice what I preach here.
+I have faked orgasms (albeit because I wanted MrH to feel like he was doing a good job) and I haven’t told him when I’ve bought things, not followed my diet and so on….

 So believe me when I say I am certainly not perfect when it comes to communication…

 I find it hard to tell MrH what I want him to do to me.
 I want to be able to.. but I don’t.
 Fortunately MrH has never pushed me to tell him.

 Conversely I keep asking MrH to talk to me more, during sex I mean.
 I want him to tell me what he likes, what he wants me to do for or to him.
 I like to hear his voice.
 I read posts by other bloggers when they talk about their Doms talking during play, telling them how wet they are, how they are needy, desperate, their slut.
 These stories always make me wet imagining MrH saying these things to me.
 The Safewords Club has a writing prompt and this time it’s Erotic Humiliation.

 I haven’t posted a link to this one but I imagine that the way I feel when I try to talk during play and the way I imagine I’ll feel if MrH were to tell me the things I’ve mentioned above it would probably come under that heading.

 MrH has upped his game recently and started talking more, and I’ve enjoyed it but it took me several months to ask him to do this.
 MrH is in some ways better at communication than I am and so if he wants me to speak more during sex he will tell me.

 You say it best